Deep Data Exploration

 Platforms that let analysts utilize advanced programming languages, such as Python and R, can do much more than counterparts that rely on SQL alone.
 They enable users to benefit from new, more sophisticated developments such as machine learning, natural language processing, and the latest advances in data cleaning.
 Most significantly, they allow users to analyze data more deeply than ever, identify answers to questions that would have been impossible to ask using just SQL, and find insights that weren’t previously achievable.

-That’s why Periscope Data by Sisense includes support for Python and R. Integrating these two languages into our product gives companies a much more efficient way to manage their current data processes and brand new abilities to analyze data at brand new depths.
+That’s why Sisense for Cloud Data Teams includes support for Python and R. Integrating these two languages into our product gives companies a much more efficient way to manage their current data processes and brand new abilities to analyze data at brand new depths.
 In this paper, we’ll discuss some of these new abilities to help your team see the value of incorporating new languages into your data workflow.

 The Rise of Machine Learning and Predictive Analytics